whw199833/gbiz_torch/README.md

 [A comprehensive toolkit package](https://pypi.org/project/gbiz-torch/) designed to help you accurately predict key metrics such as Click-Through Rates (CTR), Conversion Rates (CVR), uplift, and pricing strategies.
 Built with state-of-the-art algorithms and user-friendly interfaces, our package streamlines the process of forecasting and decision-making, allowing you to make data-driven choices with confidence.
 Whether you're looking to optimize your marketing campaigns, boost sales conversions, or fine-tune your pricing model, our package provides the insights you need to succeed in today's competitive market.

+## Tutorial
+You can learn to use the package by referring to the examples in the directory `./example`

+More solution examples will be released soon~

 ### Universal Layers in Commercial Algorithms

 The models currently implemented in recommendation algorithms: